atomistic-machine-learning/schnetpack/docs/userguide/overview.rst

 single-atom reference values.

 An important aspect are the transforms that can be passed to the data classes.
-Those are PyTorch modules that perform example-wise preprocessing task on the data, i.e. *before* batching.
+Those are PyTorch modules that perform preprocessing task on the data *before* batching.
 Typically, this is performed on the CPU as part of the multi-processing of PyTorch dataloaders.
 Important preprocessing :class:`Transform`s include removing of offsets from target properties